Nicholas Gilman: Statesman

 At the close of the Revolution, Gilman was elected one of the 31 original members of the Society of the Cincinnati.
 Gilman's career as merchant proved short-lived.
 His career as statesman continued for decades.
 Gilman's service as a Continental Army officer had exposed him to many of the ideas of such prominent nationalists as Washington and Alexander Hamilton.
 Their influence, his family's own tradition of service, and his special skill at organization all combined to divert the young veteran into a political career.
 In 1786, the New Hampshire legislature appointed Gilman to the Continental Congress.
 He was also selected in 1786 to represent the state at the Annapolis Convention.
 Although he was unable to attend, his selection recognized Gilman's emergence as a nationalist spokesman since the convention had been called specifically to address the country's serious economic problems and the inability of the separate states or Congress to solve them.
+He was one of two people representing New Hampshire.

 The outbreak of unrest and latent insurrection in western Massachusetts in late 1786 further strengthened Gilman's commitment to changing the Articles of Confederation.
 That same year, he helped to suppress the Paper Money Riot.
 He was pleased to serve his state as a representative at the Constitutional Convention that met in July 1787.
 Although he and fellow New Hampshire delegate John Langdon, his father's former commanding officer, reached Philadelphia after the proceedings were well under way, they both immediately joined in the debates and helped hammer out the compromises needed to produce a document that might win approval in every state and region.

 During the subsequent struggle to secure New Hampshire's ratification of the Constitution, Gilman remained in New York as a member of the Continental Congress, but he kept in close touch with his brother, John, who was one of the leaders of the states ratification forces.
-Working in tandem, the brothers used all of their considerable political influence to engineer a 57-47 victory in the final vote.
+Working in tandem, the brothers used all of their considerable political influence to engineer a 57–47 victory in the final vote.